alexheretic/dynamodb-lease/DESIGN.md

 * _PutItem_ with key: `foo` with:
   - `lease_version` a unique id.
   - `lease_expiry` unix timestamp set to 60s from now.
-  - Condition that the item does not exist yet.
+  - Condition that the item does not exist yet (or _does_ but has expired).
 * In the background periodically _UpdateItem_ key: `foo` with:
   - `lease_version` a new unique id.
   - `lease_expiry` 60s from now.